Frequently Asked Questions

 Q: Is the building accessible for physically challenged people?

 A: The building is completely handicapped accessible.
 The elevator entrance on Glasgow Street gives full access to each level in the building.
 Click on the Directions tab to see an aerial photo of the church with the elevator entrance delineated.
 We have a wireless hearing system in the sanctuary.
 Simply ask any usher for one.
-Large print bulletins are available.
-Request one from a greeter.
+We print our bulletins in larger type to make them more easily readable.

 Q: What is your Sunday School like?